Skip to content

 In the recent Python versions (>=3.10) default security settings for TLS have been hardened.
 More specifically the cipher suites have been restricted to the ones that are considered secure.

-SR Linux plans to implement TLS 1.3 support in release 23.7, and thus for the time being, users should explicitly set the ansible_httpapi_ciphers variable to the cipher suite that is supported, for example ECDHE-RSA-AES256-SHA.
+SR Linux started to ramp up TLS 1.3 support starting with release 23.10.1; users of older SR Linux releases would need to explicitly set the ansible_httpapi_ciphers variable to the cipher suite that is supported, for example ECDHE-RSA-AES256-SHA.

 Example hosts file#